 The heinous crimes committed by Japan will never be forgotten by those nations.

 (The sneak attack on Pearl Harbor, the Bataan march, massacre of the Chinese people in Nanking, China, annexation of the Korean Peninsula and subsequent oppression of the Korean people, annexation of Taiwan, etc. etc. – – the list is endless)

 Money will never resolve what Japan did.
 Japan is still hated by those nations.
 I don‘t blame them.
 It will take more than several hundred years or even more before those nations would eventually forgive Japan’s past atrocities.

 It’s about time that Japan learned from the United States which admitted in 1988 that it unjustly had incarcerated Japanese-Americans in internment camps during WW2.
-I am proud of the United States, a nation that is not afraid to correct the wrong, a nation that believes in doing the right thing, in righting the wrong to the best of its abilities.
+I am proud to be a naturalized citizen of the United States, a nation that is not afraid to correct the wrong, a nation that believes in doing the right thing, in righting the wrong to the best of its abilities.